RRua/rrua.github.io/_pages/about.md

 Latest news (Last Update: May 2024)

 ======
+Here's a revised version of your updates:

+---

+**November 2024**: I’m excited to share that I am joining NYU Abu Dhabi as a Postdoctoral Researcher.

+**August 2024**: I served on the Program Committee for the Artifact Evaluation track at the International Conference on Software Language Engineering (SLE AE 2024).

+**August 2024**: I completed a 17-day visit to Professor Rodrigo Almeida at the University of Brasília (UnB) as part of a Short-Term Scientific Mission funded by Cerciras (CA19135).
+This visit focused on collaborative knowledge exchange with researchers from academia and industry and initiating a research project to evaluate the Performance Overhead of Software Tracing methods for Android applications.

+**July 2024**: I presented my research at the 3rd Workshop on Resource Awareness of Systems and Society (RAW 2024) in Maribor, Slovenia.
+This workshop convened educators, researchers, and industry professionals to discuss solutions and challenges in resource-aware computing.

 **May '24:** I am thrilled to announce that I have successfully defended my PhD thesis!
 My thesis, titled "Green Software in the Large: Energy-driven Techniques, Tools and Repositories" was defended at University of Minho.